 This crochet Moss Stitch Granny Square Pattern is easy to make if you are familiar with the moss stitch.
 It is perfect for blankets because it has minimal holes and a beautiful texture.

 I love the moss stitch.
-In fact, I use it in so many different projects like my Moss Stitch Crochet Scarf, Crochet Linen Stitch Baby Blanket, Crochet Granite Stitch Fingerless Gloves, and Crochet Granite Stitch Cushion Pattern.
+In fact, I use it in so many different projects like my Moss Stitch Crochet Scarf and Moss Stitch Crochet Blanket Pattern

-The moss stitch is also called the linen stitch or granite stitch, but they are essentially the same.
+The moss stitch is also called the linen stitch or granite stitch, and I use those terms in my Crochet Linen Stitch Scarf Pattern and my Crochet Fingerless Gloves in Granite Stitch but they are essentially the same stitch, just different names.

 Normally, I make the moss stitch in rows, but I recently learned that it can be done in the round, and I absolutely love the look!
-The crochet moss stitch in the round is perfect for blankets, hexagon cardigans, pillows, dishcloths, and more, all thanks to this technique.
+I even use the stitch in the round for my Ice Cream Pint Cozy Crochet Pattern.
+But did you know you can even make it into a granny square?
+The crochet moss stitch granny square is perfect for blankets, hexagon cardigans, pillows, dishcloths, and more.

 By making the crochet moss stitch in the round, you get a perfect amount of stretch from the chains and coverage for staying warm.
 The small holes prevent significant wind chill, making it ideal for spring and fall.